Bangladesh Flood Death Toll Surpasses 100 - UrduPoint

 The state-run Flood Forecasting and Warning Centre said at least 26 of the country's 64 districts -- covering a third of the country -- have been flooded by heavy monsoon rains and a deluge from Himalayan rivers in India and Nepal.

-The centre said floods would remain high in many districts up to Saturday.
-Floods were receding in other districts however, the centre head Arifuzzaman Bhuyan told AFP.
+The centre said water levels would remain high in many districts until Saturday.
+The floods were receding in other districts however, centre head Arifuzzaman Bhuyan told AFP.

-Bangladesh is regularly flooded during the June-September monsoon as hundreds of rivers that feed into the Bay of Bengal burst their banks.